CloudM-Migrate/documentation/Engineering-Reference/M365SourceAO.md

 SharePoint Migration API is recommended for all migrations to SharePoint Online and OneDrive for Business.
 For more information see the article here.

-Change Conditions: Turn on to use the SharePoint Migration API
+Change Conditions: Turn on to use the CSOM API instead of the Migration API.
+Not recommended unless instructed by support.

 ### SharePoint Admin Url <a name="sharepointadmin"></a>
 {: .no_toc }